Our Fees and Your Budget

 Our Fees

-Our fees start at £120 for an initial 60 minute video consultation.
-Fees for a planting design vary but start typically at £960 for a border.
+Our fees start at £80 for an initial 60 minute consultation.
+Fees for a planting design vary but start typically at £400 for a border.

 For a full garden design, each stage is broken down into a separate fee, payable on the completion of each stage.
 The total fee is dependent on the size of your garden, but starts at £2,880.
 The fee will include the initial consultation where we take your brief and have a comprehensive discussion about the garden.
 Other elements that may be included in the fee are site analysis, a concept plan, a master plan, construction drawings, planting plans, and the drawing up of technical specifications needed to put the design out to tender.